 The Chuffed ads were seen by more than 135,000 people and resulted in an additional 630 people being added to the mailing list.
 90% of donations came from new supporters recruited through the wide-reaching campaign.

 Ms McCann said the long-lasting benefits for HKWS are not just those measured in numbers; staff now have a greater openness to innovate and try new things.

 “There is an understanding now that you can look for supporters and donors through numerous and different pathways,” Ms McCann said.

-The campaign was so successful that HKWS is using a similar strategy for its 2021 end-of-financial year campaign in 2021 called “Safe & Sound”.
-This campaign seeks to raise funds for urgent repairs, renovations and compliance works to make the new HKWS premises “Safe & Sound”.
+The campaign was so successful that HKWS used a similar strategy for its 2021 end-of-financial year campaign called “Safe & Sound”, which raised funds for urgent repairs, renovations and compliance works to make the new HKWS premises “Safe & Sound”.

 Advice for other not-for-profits